Skip to content

 Give the gift of keiki

-Need for a unique gift under $20?
-Keiki Paste is perfect for all plant and orchid lovers in your life.
-It includes everything for an engaging plant project: a detailed instruction booklet, a cute glass vial with paste, and applicators.
-It's not only a fun home experiment but also an educational opportunity for kids to learn about plant biology in a hands-on way.
-So easy to use and super fun for adults and kids to monitor the seemingly magical growth of new plant "babies".
+It’s not only a fun home experiment but also an educational opportunity for kids to learn about plants in a hands-on way.
+So easy to use and super fun for adults and kids to monitor the seemingly magical growth of new plant “babies.”

 Show us your keikis!

-Now that you know everything there is to know about using keiki paste to make your orchids and other houseplants even more luscious and gorgeous, we can’t wait for you to try it!
-See other fans' results on our Instagram and tag us - @southsideplants - with yours! #crazykeikipaste
+Now that you know how to use keiki paste to help your orchids and other houseplants thrive, we can’t wait for you to try it!
+See other fans' results on our Instagram and tag us — @southsideplants — with yours!

 GET CRAZY KEIKI CLONING PASTE HERE